-- 2021: Vision Zero Transportation Master Plan if finished and adopted by Council.
-Work with AAATA to include bus rapid transit, electric buses, and solar, in millage renewal - 2022: The Get Downtown Program is expanded to include all businesses with more than 20 employees in Ann Arbor, and also to Ann Arbor residents who ae not working for a participating company. - 2030: Bus Rapid Transit is built along transportation corridors
+Vision Zero Transportation Master Plan is finished and adopted by Council.
+Work with AAATA to include bus rapid transit, electric buses, and solar, in millage renewal.

+The Get Downtown Program is expanded to include all businesses with more than 20 employees in Ann Arbor, and also to Ann Arbor residents who ae not working for a participating company.

+Bus Rapid Transit is built along transportation corridors.